-A: Permitted taxicabs pick up on the curb of the main terminal.
-For assistance with ground transportation arrangements, please visit the Ground Transportation Desk in the lobby area of the Main Terminal Building.
+A: Permitted taxicabs and shuttles pick up on the curb of the main terminal.
+For assistance with ground transportation arrangements, please visit the Ground Transportation desks in the Main Terminal lobby.

 Q: Where do I go for lost or delayed luggage?

 A: In the event your baggage is lost, delayed or damaged during your travels, please contact your airline.